daisyzhou/kijiproject.github.com/_posts/userguides/express/DEVEL/2012-01-01-basic-jobs.md

         express job <jarfile> <class> --users-table ${KIJI}/users

-* It produces a data stream that includes each row in the Kiji table as a tuple; each column (and map-type column family) appears as an entry in the tuple.
-Because the source is a Kiji table, we know that the first entry in the tuple is the entity ID.
-We also know that each entry in the tuple potentially includes more than one timestamped version.

 ### Mapping Data

 With data streaming in the processing pipeline, the KijiExpress operation can begin to manipulate the data.
-The most common operation to apply to data is to restructure the arrangement of the data using a map operation.
-Scala provides more than one map-type operation;
+The most common operation to apply to data is to transform the data using a map operation.
-we'll go through the four most common here:
+Scalding provides more than one map-type operation; we'll go through the four most common here:

 * [Map](#map)
 * [FlatMap](#flatmap)